Karen Dotrice: Looking back

-Almost a half-century after Poppins, and just in time for its 50th-anniversary Blu-ray re-release and the theatrical release of Saving Mr. Banks, Dotrice, who had since moved to Brentwood, California, told the Los Angeles Times that it wasn't until seeing Saving Mr. Banks that she truly understood why Walt Disney was the father figure she remembered.
+Almost a half-century after Poppins, and just in time for its 50th-anniversary Blu-ray re-release and the theatrical release of Saving Mr. Banks, Dotrice, who had since moved to Brentwood, California, told the Los Angeles Times that it was not until seeing Saving Mr. Banks that she truly understood why Walt Disney was the father figure she remembered.
 "I didn't know P. L. Travers' history" with Disney and his many years spent trying to convince Travers to let him tell the Poppins story on film.
 Dotrice noted a common thread; Travers was eight years old when her father died, and Walt Disney's father put him to work when he was eight.
 "I was eight when I did the film.
 I think P. L. Travers was trying to fix families [with the Poppins books, and Disney] wanted to heal people through his movies.
 Here I am 50 years later looking at this—I was crying when I was watching the film."
 In 2018, she appeared on a television special of Mary Poppins Returns: Behind the Magic – A Special Edition of 20/20 which aired on 22 November 2018 on ABC.
 She makes a cameo appearance in Mary Poppins Returns as an elegant lady who passes by the main characters on Cherry Tree Lane and asks for directions to #19.
 Talking about the cameo, Dotrice said, "Now that Mary Poppins is back it feels like she was here all along.
 She was in our hearts all along, that's for sure.
 I think her timing is immaculate, the world has never needed her more and so she's done it practically perfectly."

 That experience stood in contrast to her memories of working on Poppins.
 "The joy that you see on the screen is the joy we felt."
 Dotrice recalled having a difficult time staying in character whenever Dick Van Dyke would do one of his "goofy dances".
 She also thought it odd that Julie Andrews was a smoker.
 "Everybody smoked back then.
 I have memories of Mary Poppins smoking a cigarette".

 Still, in hindsight, Dotrice said she would never have done Poppins or any of her other films if she had it to do over again.
-She said children "should be learning and growing at their own pace" rather than "living in a Justin Bieber-esque-type world surrounded by a bunch of 'yes' people".
-Dotrice had seen so many of her peers struggling with "all sorts of demons" while growing up that she didn't want her children becoming actors.
-She said she gave up her own career when she was asked as a teenager to appear topless on screen.
+Dotrice said children "should be learning and growing at their own pace" rather than "living in a Justin Bieber-esque-type world surrounded by a bunch of 'yes' people".
+Dotrice had seen so many of her peers struggling with "all sorts of demons" while growing up that she did not want her children becoming actors.
+Dotrice said that she gave up her own career when she was asked as a teenager to appear topless on screen.